adityapk00/zqw-docs/docs/using-zec-qt-wallet.md

 Optionally, add a label to easily identify the address and add it to your address book.
 A QR code is also provided for the address which may be used to scan into a compatible application to receive funds.

-zec-qt-wallet will also show if the address has been previously used.
+ZecWallet will also show if the address has been previously used.

 ## Sending a transaction